 The cloud platform provider must provide the full array of disaster recovery and system/data backups needed to ensure business continuity.

 The cloud management platform provider should manage user identity and access authorizations to ensure data security and regulatory compliance.

 Choosing a Cloud Management Platform

 Choosing a cloud management platform is an important piece in the overall cloud migration strategy.
 Care should be taken to choose wisely.
 Choices range from numerous product offerings sold commercially to open-source cloud management platforms.

-For most organisations, the evaluation and selection process will involve collective evaluation and discussion.
+For most organizations, the evaluation and selection process will involve collective evaluation and discussion.
 Managers, end-users and even customers will all have a stake in this selection.

-Cloud management platforms offer the best methodology to ensure that your cloud investment delivers many benefits and minimises the risks involved in a cloud migration.
+Cloud management platforms offer the best methodology to ensure that your cloud investment delivers many benefits and minimizes the risks involved in a cloud migration.